-- 1. Examination results are expressed with a numerical grade or as a 'pass'/'fail'. - 2.
-Numerical grades are given on a scale from 1 to 10, with no decimal. - 3.
-ECs will only be awarded for the study unit if an examination has been completed with a grade of 6 or higher or a pass.
-No ECs will be awarded for individual components of study units and/or individual tests. - 4.
+- 2. Test results are expressed in a grade from 1.0 to 10.0 with one decimal place, or as 'pass / fail' - 3.
+Exam results of 6.0 or higher are a pass. - 4.
+ECs will only be awarded for the study unit if an examination has been completed with a grade of 6.0 or higher or a pass.
+No ECs will be awarded for individual components of study units and/or individual tests.

+- 5. Exam results with a pass grade obtained at foreign universities will be registered with a P (Pass).
+Exam results obtained at Dutch universities will be adopted one-to-one in compliance with the former paragraphs. - 6.
 If a student receives more than one authorized result for the same study unit, the highest grade will apply.